A lambda calculus interpeter

 emmake make

-If you have found a bug please report it.
+If you found a bug please report it.
 Also feel free to send pull requests, or suggest features.